Discrimination of metric theories: A brief review of the PPN formalism, the coupling of quantum systems to gravity, and the discrimination of quantum states.

 \subsection{Quantum discrimination theory}

-The problem of quantum state discrimination consists of designing a quantum measurement to determine in which state a quantum system was prepared from a set $\{\rho_j\}$ of possible states generated with a priori probabilities $\{\eta_j\}$, respectively.
+The problem of discrimination of quantum states consists in designing a quantum measurement to determine in which state a quantum system was prepared from a set $\{\rho_j\}$ of possible states generated with a priori probabilities $\{\eta_j\}$, respectively.
 The measurement is designed to satisfy a predetermined optimality criterion \cite{HELSTROM1967254,HELSTROM1968156,Helstrom1969QuantumDA}.
 Since quantum state discrimination can be formulated as a communication problem and involves optimal measurements, it finds wide application in quantum information processing and quantum foundations \cite{RevModPhys.74.145,Chefles01112000}.

 According to quantum theory, non-orthogonal quantum states cannot be deterministically distinguished and without error.
 Any quantum strategy will involve a non-zero probability of erroneous or inconclusive results \cite{Bae2015,Barnett:09,Bergou10022010}.
 Since a quantum-state discrimination strategy is based on the optimization of a cost function, it lacks, in general, analytic results.
 Typically, the optimization problem can be numerically solved using semi-definite programming \cite{Watrous2018} or stochastic optimization \cite{Concha2023}.
 Exceptions are cases of discrimination between only two quantum states or between sets of states with high symmetry, where the optimization problem is solved in a low-dimensional parameter space.
 In this scenario, we consider two discrimination strategies: minimum-error (ME) discrimination and optimal unambiguous discrimination (UD).